BUILDING THE WB2HOL FOXHUNTING BEAM

 After several failed attempts to use T-piece connectors and various pipe clips to support the elements I finally opted to use a 2-hole-fixing plastic saddle clip, designed for the Marley 21.5mm overflow system.

-The bad news is ... my design requires some extra drilling and cutting of the elements and boom.
-This has to be done reasonably carefully, to ensure correct alignment of the elements.
+My design requires some extra drilling and cutting of the elements and boom, this has to be done reasonably carefully, to ensure correct alignment of the elements ….